coderdba/NOTES/cassandra-kb/single-node.2.0/README.txt

+Highlights:
+Mounts a host volume to the container - for Cassandra to store data on host and be stateless to an extent Prerequisite - create the host volume/folder - see runwithportvol.sh for the folder to create (and docker-entrypoint.sh)

+Usage:
 Copy all these files to a folder
 Run build.sh to build an image
 Run runwithportvol.sh to create a container as daemon using the image